Hoppy to help: a community picking event - The Martha's Vineyard Times

-Local hop growers and beer lovers gathered at the Cleveland House in West Tisbury on Thursday morning for a heavily anticipated annual hop picking event.
+Local hop growers and beer lovers gathered at the Cleaveland House in West Tisbury on Thursday morning for the heavily anticipated annual hop picking event.

 On Thursday, conversations and camaraderie filled the morning.
 “It’s fun to make wet hoppy beer and it’s fun to be a part of the process,” said Neil Atkins, brewer at Offshore.
 “I’ll take the harvest down to Oak Bluffs today and brew it tomorrow morning.”